 For years when I thought about Budapest, my mind returned to the disquieting feeling of walking around the dark and almost entirely deserted streets of Buda, neck whiplashed from obsessively minding my surroundings.

-Lately though, I’ve been looking back at the city with a growing fondness, reminiscing about hiking around the Citadella, enjoying Hungarian beer in dark cellar bars in Pest, and relaxing in City Park among a multitude of other things.
+Lately though, I’ve been looking back at the city with a growing fondness.
+I constantly find myself reminiscing about my Budapest itinerary whether it was hiking around the Citadella, enjoying Hungarian beer in the dark cellar bars of Pest or relaxing in the beautiful City Park with new friends.

-When I visited Budapest I chose to stay in Buda to put me front and centre with the city’s most famous historical sites.
+When choosing where to stay Budapest, I settled on Buda to put me front and centre with the city’s most famous historical sites.

 To experience Budapest fully involves more than sticking to the usual guidebook recommendations.
 One of my biggest mistakes, besides not staying in Pest, was not spending enough time trying to catch the city off guard.
 I stuck to scrawling checkboxes, leaving me with no time to see how Budapest thrives and what makes it tick.